 GET TO WORK

-In this video, I explain in a clear and concise way (in less than 2 minutes) the expression "to put the hand to the paste.
+In this video, I explain in a clear and concise way (in less than 2 minutes) the expression "getting your hands dirty".

 If you have any questions about this phrase or would like me to explain more, feel free to say so in comments 🌈